AEDarkside/zcchallenge/README.md

 # Zcchallenge
-This is a simple ticket viewer program written in python in response to 'Zendesk Coding Challenge 2019',
+This is a simple ticket viewer program written in python in response to '**Zendesk Coding Challenge 2019**'

 ## Ticket Viewer
-Ticket Viewer is a python program connected to Zendesk API and requested all tickets on your account or view them individually.
+This Ticket Viewer is a program written in python that will connected to Zendesk API and listing all the tickets on my Zendesk account or view them individually.
 - When listing all the tickets, if more than 25 tickets returned the program will allow user to page through the list eigther by press 'n' for next page or 'p' for previous page and press any other key will bring the user back to main menu.
 The list is ordered by ticket id, order from highest to lowest(newest ticket come first).
 - Display individual ticket detail by enter a ticket id as the search target